DIRECTV vs. Tegna: DIRECTV Suits Up For a Long (Blacked Out) Football Weekend - Making Television Easy Again!

 Former editor of Satellite DIRECT magazine.
 Reported on DIRECTV for 29 years.

-The DIRECTV- Tegna carriage blackout will hit the three-week milestone tomorrow and the satcaster is gearing up for a long Christmas weekend of expected customer complaints over network affiliates not showing NFL and college football games.
+The DIRECTV- Tegna carriage blackout is now more than three weeks old and the satcaster is gearing up for a long Christmas weekend of expected customer complaints over network affiliates not showing NFL and college football games.

 The satcaster has changed its TV Promise page to counsel Tegna viewers on the best ways to watch games that will be broadcast on CBS, ABC, Fox and NBC.
 (DIRECTV, DIRECTV Stream and U-verse have been without 64 Tegna-owned local stations since November 30 due to a fee dispute between the two companies.)